Our use of cookies

 Looking ahead

-During 2020, we aim to review, refine and assess the effectiveness of our Modern Slavery risk assessment through country specific deep-dive assesments, in the identified higher risk jurisdictions.
-This country-focused review will be conducted with assistance from Group Purchasing and local purchasing teams.
+During 2023, we aim to review, refine and assess the effectiveness of our Modern Slavery Risk Assessment through country and product specific deep-dive assessments.
+We will also continue engaging with an external supplier rating agency with an initial focus on those in the identified higher risk jurisdictions or categories.
+This review will be conducted with assistance from Group Purchasing and local purchasing teams.

 UK entities